gradliss/changelog-gradle-plugin/README.md

 ```

 ### Usage

-You have two tasks you can run via the gradle comman line **`gradle changelogRelease`** or **`gradle changelogSnapshot`**
+You have two tasks which you can run via the gradle command line **`gradle changelogRelease`** or **`gradle changelogSnapshot`**

-The tasks are self explained if you run changeloRelease a new release version would be written to the chanlog file and if you use changelogSnapshot a new snapshot version would written.
+The tasks are self explained if you run changelogRelease a new release version will be written to the changelog file and if you use changelogSnapshot a new snapshot version will be written.

 ### Local usage